 The goal of this program is to quantify the amount of radioactivity in the atmosphere resulting from routine and non-routine SRS releases.
-Air sampling is conducted at sites located on and off site.
-Sampling of rain for tritium also is conducted at all locations, while sampling of rain for other radionuclides is conducted at a subset of these sites.
-The atmospheric surveillance stations are placed in the center of the site, in a ring around the site on the site perimeter, at a regional reference location assumed to be uninfluenced by site operations at approximately 25 miles, and in population centers at 25 miles.
+Air sampling is conducted biweekly at 15 sites located on and off site.
+Sampling of rain for tritium also is conducted at all locations, while sampling of rain for other radionuclides is conducted monthly at a subset of these sites comprising seven locations.
+The atmospheric surveillance stations are placed in the center of the site, in a ring around the site on the site perimeter, at a regional reference location assumed to be uninfluenced by site operations at approximately 25 miles, and in population centers at 25 and 100 miles.
 Placement on the site boundary was designed to ensure that at least one monitoring station is located in every 45-degree sector.
 These locations are identified in Table 8.5, Atmospheric Surveillance.
-This program is used to validate the dose pathway models used for airborne releases from the site.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Plan Revision: 3

-Plan Page: 15 of 61
+Page: 16 of 65